learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

  In order to connect Render to your GitHub account, you'll need to click the "New Web Service" button in the "Web Services" box.
-On the next page, you will see a GitHub heading on the right side and below that a link that's labeled either "Connect account" or "Configure account".
+On the next page, you will see a GitHub heading on the right side and below that a link labeled "Configure account".
+(If you didn't sign up using GitHub, it will say "Connect account" instead.)

 ![Connect GitHub](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/configure-github.png)